dylankb/dylankb.github.io/_posts/2017-5-14-js-event-object.md

 If that seems like too simple of an explanation for you, I've got another one ;).
 In all seriousness, this may be a slightly less straightforward approach to thinking about how a `target` is set, but it actually was helpful in cementing my understanding.

-#### Branch depth: An alternative way about to think about target elements
+#### What is a click?
+A possible alternative way about to think about target elements.

 There is [a description](https://developer.mozilla.org/en-US/docs/Web/Events/click) for the `click` event's `target` property in the MDN documentation that doesn't seem entirely accurate, but it did help me think about how the target property is actually determined.